aptos-labs/Aptos-Unity-SDK/README.md

 ### Using Unity2Aptos ###

 Unity2Aptos is designed to be very easy to integrate into your own Unity projects.
-The main functionality comes from several key classes: `RestClient`, `FacetClient`, `TokenClient`, `Account`, and `Wallet`.
+The main functionality comes from several key classes: `RestClient`, `FacetClient`, `TokenClient`, `EntryFunction`, `Account`, and `Wallet`.
 Let's go over each of the classes, along with examples for each to demonstrate their power and flexibility.

 #### RestClient ####